 By “unsafe” I simply mean that the ingredient can adversely interfere with the glue that’s used to affix the extension to the natural lash which could result in poor retention of the extensions.
+It has nothing to do with their medical efficacy or risk profile.

-Ingredients in eyedrops that are unsafe for eyelash extensions
+Ingredients in eye drops that are unsafe for eyelash extensions:

 - Glycols like Polyethylene glycol and Propylene glycol